Maria Berenice Hencker: Beatification

-The beatification process opened on 12 October 1998 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections) edict that provided the Medellín archdiocese permission to launch the diocesan investigation.
-That process started on 14 August 1998 (two months before the "nihil obstat" had been provided) but had started before formal approval had been provided since it started to deal in initial document gathering and swearing in the participants involved to manage the process.
+The beatification process opened on 12 October 1998 after the Congregation for the Causes of Saints issued the official nihil obstat ("no objections") edict that provided the Medellín archdiocese permission to launch the diocesan investigation.
+That process started on 14 August 1998 (two months before the nihil obstat had been provided) but had started before formal approval had been provided since it started to deal in initial document gathering and swearing in the participants involved to manage the process.
 The Archbishop of Medellín Alberto Giraldo Jaramillo closed the diocesan process on 23 October 2003 and the documentation was submitted to the C.C.S. in Rome.
 The C.C.S. provided a decree of validation on 26 August 2005 that determined that all the correct evidence had been submitted to them and that the diocesan process had been conducted according to their regulations.
 The postulation (the officials managing the cause) submitted the "Positio" dossier to the C.C.S. in 2009 for additional evaluation.

 Nine theologians approved the Positio on 19 December 2018 and the cardinal and bishop members of the C.C.S. also provided their approval to the cause on 15 January 2019.
-Pope Francis signed a decree on 12 February 2019 that determined that Duque could be titled Venerable on the account of her life of heroic virtue in accordance with the cardinal and theological virtues.
-Francis later signed a decree that approved a miracle attributed to her intercession on 13 October 2021 (medical consultants advising the C.C.S. approved it in March 2021 as did nine theologians in June 2021) which therefore enabled for Duque to be beatified.
-The beatification was celebrated in Medellín on 29 October 2022.
+On 12 February 2019 Pope Francis signed a decree that determined that Hencker could be titled venerable on the account of her life of heroic virtue.
+Francis later signed a decree that approved a miracle attributed to her intercession on 13 October 2021 (medical consultants advising the C.C.S. approved it in March 2021 as did nine theologians in June 2021) which therefore enabled for Hencker to be beatified.
+The miracle was the healing of a thirteen year old girl in April 2004.The beatification was celebrated in Medellín on 29 October 2022.

-The current postulator for this cause is Sr. Alix Mercedes Duarte Roa H.A.
+The postulator for this cause is Alix Mercedes Duarte Roa, HA.

-Miracle

-The miracle that led to her beatification was the healing of the teenage Sebastián Vásquez Sierra (aged thirteen at the time) in April 2004.